GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

   then click `Sign in`.
 - From the Login.gov sign in page, choose `Create an account`, enter your email with a modifier to make it unique, e.g., `first.last+yymmdd@gsa.gov`, and create your new account.
-- Go through identity verification up through document/selfie capture and note any issues with the SDK.
+- Using a mobile device or the hybrid handoff flow, go through identity verification up through document/selfie capture and note any issues with the
+  SDK.
 Things to look for may include:
   - Does the SDK start?
   - Does the SDK use the full screen?